Last Updated on August 21, 2023

 If you decide to join a tour, you’ll start from an old chapel.
 Shortly afterward, your guide will take you on an interesting journey around the fenced-in property and inside old cell blocks that today, are responsible for some of North Carolina‘s finest liquor.

-Southern Grace is also included in our guide to a weekend in Concord and Cabarrus County.
+Southern Grace is also included in our guide covering things to do in Concord and Cabarrus County.
 This post is part of our series on North Carolina distilleries and all the awesome places to visit in Central North Carolina.

 Southern Grace Distilleries in Mount Pleasant